SrLicht/SCP-575/README.md

   play_sounds: false
   # The volume of the sound to be reproduced by the SCP-575, high values violate the VSR.
   sound_volume: 85
+  # Activating this will cause the SCP-575 to spawn with a delay where it will not be able to move or kill.
+  delay_on_chase: true
+  # Delay duration where SCP-575 will not be able to do anything
+  delay_chase: 1.5
   # The maximum distance that SCP-575 can be from its victim, remember that it must be greater than 16
   max_distance: 28
   # If the distance is equal to or greater than this value, the speed that is movement_speed_fast will be applied to the SCP-575.